A Walk Through Tradition

 A closer look of kabakil, a word that has two meanings; the base of Uma and a woven section that separate the fringe from the cloth.

-A Hinggi is worn as a reminder to be aware that you bear the responsibility of carrying the knowledge from your ancestors into the present.
-Wearing a Hinggi, living in an ancestral Uma home, and being Sumbanese means one is always surrounded and guided by Marapu.
+A hinggi is worn as a reminder to be aware that you bear the responsibility of carrying the knowledge from your ancestors into the present.
+Wearing a hinggi, living in an ancestral Uma home, and being Sumbanese mean one is always surrounded and guided by Marapu.